rugbyprof/1063-Data-Structures/Assignments/P01/README.md

 - Create an output file that prints:
     - The first 30 Employee Id's, one per line.
     - After that write the results of searching for `salon`, one per line (just the email addresses).
+- Turn your printed program in at the beginning of class with proper comments